-Welsh, a Republican, was the representative for Pennsylvania's 6th congressional district from 1931 to 1933.
+Welsh was the representative for Pennsylvania’s 6th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1923 to May 1932, Welsh missed 152 of 523 roll call votes, which is 29.1%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in May 1932.
 The chart below reports missed votes over time.